 Khalsa Montessori Elementary School coordinates field trips both on- and off-site that enhance the cultural curriculum.
 As these activities incur cost beyond the classroom curriculum, there is a fee to participate in field trips.
-The fee structure is as follows: Kindergarten is \$80 per year; Lower Elementary (grades 1-3) is \$200 per year, Upper Elementary (Grades 4-6) is \$280 per year, and Middle School (grades 7-8) is \$780 per year.
+The fee structure is as follows: Kindergarten is \$80 per year; Lower Elementary (grades 1-3) is \$200 per year, and Upper Elementary (Grades 4-6) is \$320 per year.
 If a family chooses not to participate in field trips, the student will remain in the classroom until the class returns to school.
 They will focus on the daily work plan during this time.
+Field Trip payments are part of the Arizona State Tax Credit program.